abpframework/abp/docs/en/framework/infrastructure/event-bus/index.md

 ## Event Bus Types

-ABP Framework provides two type of event buses;
+ABP provides two type of event buses;

 * **[Local Event Bus](local)** is suitable for in-process messaging.
 * **[Distributed Event Bus](distributed)** is suitable for inter-process messaging, like microservices publishing and subscribing to distributed events.